 Establishing paternity is essential because without it the father will not have any rights to the child.
 This includes being able to set custody or visitation.
 The child will also not have any of the following rights regarding the father:

-Mothers often want to establish paternity so that their child can have these specific financial rights.
+Mothers often want to establish paternity so that their children can have these specific financial rights.
 Mothers also cannot receive child support until paternity is established.

 Only one parent can claim a child as a dependent for tax purposes if they are unmarried.
 The person that claims the child on their taxes can change yearly.
 Many parents will work out a plan to use this tax benefit.